Imagine this is a low rent version of the television quiz show QI.

 - A Dementia Advisor.

-None of these four things is the odd one out (it is a trick question).
+None of these four things is the odd one out (its a trick question).

-In fact they have all combined beautifully to provide an excellent example of connected care.
+What connects them is the fact that they have all combined beautifully to provide an excellent example of what Shirley Ayres calls connected care.

 - The NHS in the Cheshire area share certain patient information with some carefully chosen partners.